-- a) The work days may be altered (between Monday to Friday inclusive) on any project by mutual agreement in writing between the Business Manager and the Employer. - b) The hours of work may be altered (between Monday to Friday inclusive) on any project by mutual agreement in writing between the Business Manager and the Employer. - c) Where a holiday occurs during the normal work week the maximum of thirty (30) hours per week shall form the basis of maximum straight time rate.
-Work performed on Friday.
-Saturday.
-Sunday or recognized holidays shall be paid at
+- a) The work days may be altered (between Monday to Friday inclusive) on any project by mutual agreement in writing between the Business Manager/Secretary-Treasurer and the Employer. - b) The hours of work may be altered (between Monday to Friday inclusive) on any project by mutual agreement in writing between the Business Manager/Secretary-Treasurer and the Employer. - c) Where a holiday occurs during the normal work week the maximum of thirty (30) hours per week shall form the basis of maximum straight time rate.

-Work performed on Friday, Saturday, Sunday or recognized holidays shall be paid at double (2) the regular hourly rate.
+Work performed on Friday, Saturday, Sunday or Recognized Holidays shall be paid at double (2) the regular hourly rate.